What is the Safe Temperature Range for Insulin?

 Why is it important to store insulin at the right temperature?

-If you need to inject insulin regularly, this insulin travel case may well be the high-performance, on-the-go storage solution you need.
+If you are managing your diabetes and need to inject insulin regularly, this insulin travel case may be the high-performance, on-the-go storage solution you need.
 Visit tempramed.com to purchase your own VIVI Cap diabetic travel case.